Edwards-R/understanding_docs/How to use.md

 This section lists the operations that may take place on an Understanding.
 All operation inputs must be non-aggregates.

 ## Split
 A split occurs when an Understanding that was thought to contain one type has been demonstrated to contain multiple types.
 The output of a split includes an aggregate Understanding, to which all of the previous data should be automatically redirected to by default.
 There are as many additional outputs as required by the split.
+Only currently valid (i.e. non-synonym) non-aggregate Understandings may be split.

 |Input|Output|
 |---|---|